tonghuikang/claude-code-live-2d/README.md

-# Setup for Claude Code voice notifying companion
+# Setup for Claude Code Voice Notifying Companion

 ## Serve
-- npm install && npm serve
+- npm install && npm run serve
 - node server.js

-## Claude Code setup
+## Claude Code Setup

-You need to copy to the repository that you are working on
+You need to copy the following to the repository that you are working on:
 - `.claude/settings.json`
+- `actions/`

 ## Usage

-Open up https://localhost:5001, and https://localhost:5001 should play messages
+Open https://localhost:5001, which should play messages

-How this works
+How this works:
-- On certain points of your Claude Code usage, it will send a message to https://localhost:3000
+- At certain points during your Claude Code usage, it will send a message to https://localhost:3000
-- https://localhost:5001 will read https://localhost:3000 for new messages
+- https://localhost:5001 will read from https://localhost:3000 for new messages
-- Test by running the bash script of `./actions/requesting_permissions_loud.sh`
+- Test by running the bash script: `./actions/requesting_permissions_loud.sh`

 Original README below